Top Secret (company)

-Top Secret is also known for its illegal Wangan high speed runs, professional drifting, circuit, and drag racing.
+Top Secret is also known for its illegal Wangan high speed runs, professional drifting, circuit racing, and drag racing.

 History

-Founder Kazuhiko “Smoky Nagata began his career as a mechanic for Toyota as their youngest employee.
+Founder Kazuhiko "Smokey" Nagata began his career as a mechanic for Toyota as their youngest employee.
 He then became a tuner and fabricator at Trust/GReddy.
 As he began using the Trust shop for his own personal projects in 1978, the name "Top Secret" was born, as a nickname for his discreet work at the Trust facility.
 His employers allowed this to continue as Nagata was a highly skilled employee and valuable asset to the company.

 Top Secret became independent from Trust in 1991 and set up their own shop in Chiba.
 In 1993, the company began exhibiting at the Tokyo Auto Salon.

-Since 1994, Nagata and the Top Secret team have participated in speed trials and speed challenges such as 0-400 km/h (0-249 mph), 0-300km/h (0-186 mph), 1000m, and top speed challenges.
-Nagata famously performed many illegal speed runs on public roads, including 341km/h (212 mph) on the Autobahn (Germany), 358km/h (222 mph) on Nardò (Italy) with a Top Secret V12 Supra, and 317km/h (197 mph) on public roads in the UK.
+Since 1994, Nagata and the Top Secret team have participated in speed trials and speed challenges such as 0–400 km/h (0-249 mph), 0–300 km/h (0-186 mph), 1000m, and top speed challenges, often with a Toyota Supra A80.
+Nagata famously performed many illegal speed runs on public roads, including 341 km/h (212 mph) on the Autobahn (Germany), 358 km/h (222 mph) on Nardò (Italy) with a Top Secret V12 Supra, and 317 km/h (197 mph) on public roads in the UK.
 He is well known in the JDM car community and became universally known because of reposted clips on different social media platforms of these illegal high speed runs.
-Some clips found on YouTube are sourced from “Midnight 200mph Blast”(DVD).
+Some clips found on YouTube are sourced from "Midnight 200mph Blast" (DVD).

+In 2008 at the Nardò Ring in Italy, the Top Secret V12 Supra set a top speed of 222.6 mph, powered by a fully-built 1GZ-FE from the Toyota Century with dual HKS GT2835 ball bearing turbochargers and tuned to 930 hp and 745 lb-ft of torque.
+One of their most notable complete cars, the Top Secret V12 Supra featured a unique bespoke body kit called the G-Force kit, new headlights, and gold Rays GTF wheels.
+The body is 33mm wider than stock in the front, and 55mm wider in the rear.

 A recognizable feature of many Top Secret tuned cars are their gold paint schemes.
-Only cars that Nagata deem to be his best work receive this special gold paint scheme.
+Only cars that Nagata deem to be the best and most accomplished projects that represent the epitome of the Top Secret tuning philosophy receive this special gold paint scheme.

 Top Secret won the 2007 Tokyo Auto Salon Championship with its "Final Evolution" V12 twin turbo Toyota Supra.
 At the 2017 Tokyo Auto Salon, Top Secret debuted an R32 Nissan Skyline GT-R that had been transplanted with the engine, driveline, and interior of the newer R35 Nissan GT-R. The tuning company dubbed this car the "Skyline VR32 GT-R".